basho/riak_kv/docs/SecondaryIndexQueries.md

 ```
 {riak_kv_index_prereduce,
     apply_regex,
+    {givennames,
-    {givennames, all, "S000"}}
+       "S000"}}
 ```

 Use a regular expression to only include those results with a given name which sounds like Sue (which would map to S000 in Soundex).

 ```
 {riak_kv_index_prereduce,
-    extract_encoded,
+    extract_decoded,
-    {address, address_sim, this}}
+    {address, address_sim,
+        base64}}
 ```

 The address sim has been base64 encoded, so this will decode.
 As all other projected attributes have been used, only the outcome of this extract (address_sim) now needs be taken forward; hence the 'Keep' input is set to `this`.

 ```
 {riak_kv_index_prereduce,
-    extract_hamming,
-    {address_sim,
+    extract_hamming
-        address_distance,
+    {address_sim, address_distance,
-        this,
         riak_kv_index_prereduce:simhash(<<"Acecia Avenue, Manchester">>)}}
 ```

 This generates a new projected attribute address_distance which is the hamming distance between the query and the indexed address.
+Note that `extract_hamming_simhash` is shorthand for using the simhash function on the provided argument.

 ```
 {riak_kv_index_prereduce,
     apply_range,
-    {address_distance, this, 0, 50}}
+    {address_distance,
+        [0, 50]}}
 ```

 Filter out any result where the hamming distance to the query address is more than 50.

-*Stage 3 - Map and reduce functions*
+*Stage 2 - Map and reduce functions*

 ```
 reduce_index_min ->
     map_identity
 ```

-Detail of each function within Stage 3:
+Detail of each function within Stage 2:

 ```
 {reduce,